Tyrannosaurus in popular culture: Literature

-In the Ray Bradbury short story A Sound of Thunder from 1952, a hunter named Eckels pays a commercial time machine company to travel back in time to hunt a Tyrannosaurus rex.
+In the 1952 Ray Bradbury short story A Sound of Thunder, a hunter named Eckels pays a commercial time machine company to travel back in time and hunt a Tyrannosaurus rex.
 However, he panics and runs when he sees the dinosaur, stepping off a special path designed to protect future history.
-On his return to the present, he discovers that he inadvertently changed history for the worse by stepping on a butterfly.
+Upon returning to the present, he discovers that he inadvertently changed history for the worse by stepping on a butterfly.
 The time safari guide then shoots him because of his blunder.

 In literature, a dominant representation of Tyrannosaurus since 1990 has been that of Michael Crichton's, as seen in the novel Jurassic Park and its sequel The Lost World (homage title to the 1912 novel by Arthur Conan Doyle, about scientists discovering a South American plateau where dinosaurs still exist).
-Its skeleton was also used to illustrate the covers of these books.
+Its skeleton was also used to illustrate the books' covers.

 A Tyrannosaurus rex was the protagonist of the children's book We're Back!
-A Dinosaur's Story (later adapted into a feature-length film of the same name).
+A Dinosaur's Story, later adapted into a feature-length film of the same name.
 Tyrannosaurus has also been featured in the novel Primeval: Extinction Event, by Dan Abnett.